mrpejker/cardano-e2e-example/tutorial/index.rst

 Server side
 ===========

-The complete implementation is organized as a cabal project composed of a library, where the interesting dApp implementation is placed, a tests-suite and finally some mostly boilerplate implementation for building the executable that will run the service.
+The complete implementation is organized as a cabal project composed of a library (where the interesting dApp implementation is placed) a tests-suite and finally some mostly boilerplate implementation for building the executable that will run the service.
 This service, which we call the *PAB*, will be in charge of querying the blockchain and building unbalanced transactions.